chrisjberry/datafluencyCB/docs/03_anova_between_subjects.md

 # specify and store the anova
 anova_1 <- lm(score ~ group, data = affect_data)

-# make sure broom package is loaded, then
+# make sure broom package is loaded with library(broom), then
 # use glance() with anova_1
 glance(anova_1)
 ```